 Hospice of Southwest Iowa (HSI) has provided care to patients with life-limiting illnesses and their families since 2007.
 HSI is now solely governed by Visiting Nurse Association (VNA) and operates as VNA Hospice of Southwest Iowa.
 No stranger to each other, the two organizations have partnered since HSI’s inception, and this new arrangement brings HSI fully into the VNA family, where there is synergy with clinical care and best practices.

 Founded in 2007, VNA Hospice of Southwest Iowa is a 501c3 hospice provider.
-VNA HSI proudly serves four counties in Southwest Iowa, including Harrison, Mills and Pottawattamie.
+VNA HSI proudly serves three counties in Southwest Iowa, including Harrison, Mills and Pottawattamie.
 Dr. Todd Sauer is the medical director for both VNA and VNA Hospice of Southwest Iowa.

 All HSI Medical Directors are Hospice & Palliative Care Certified.
 Two nurses are also certified in Hospice and Palliative Care, providing an increased level of expertise in assisting families with end of life issues.
 VNA HSI is the only hospice provider in Pottawattamie County offering Pediatric Hospice Services.